secinthenet/crypto-guide/README.md

 - Cover the purchase of cryptocoins.
 Only secure storage and transacting are in scope.
 - Be friendly to novices.
-This guide aims to be succinct and assumes familiarly with concepts such as HD wallets, BIP32/39/43/44/45, Segwit, and Multisig wallets.
+This guide aims to be succinct and assumes familiarly with concepts such as HD wallets (BIP32), mnemonic seed phrases (BIP39), multi-account hierarchy for deterministic wallets (BIP44, BIP49, BIP84), Segwit (BIP141), Bech32 (BIP173), and multisig wallets.
 If those don't mean much to you, this guide is probably not for you.

 ## Disclaimer